richard-from-the-future/Sparkle/README.md

 * Parameters are changed by dragging up or down within each slider.
 The value (%) is shown above.
 Change happens on release.
 * Double tap on a slider is supposed to set it alternately to zero, then to 100 (to work like a switch).
 Currently flaky.
 * Sliders that show -1 are not used by the current effect.
 * Turn the current effect on/off by the centre button (BtnB).
+Yellow text if on, White if off.
 * Cycle through hardware presets (0 to 3) using the right button (BtnC).
 * The left button (BtnA) toggles whether the 'Extra' (hidden) effects are enabled (like extra amps, treble booster, etc).
 * The status light bottom right is yellow when connecting, and green when connected to Spark40